-Modern Farmhouse Style definitely was made popular by none other than Joanna Gaines and Chip Carter on their show Fixer Upper.
+Modern Farmhouse Style definitely was made popular by none other than Joanna and Chip Gaines on their show Fixer Upper.
 I think one of the reasons it resonated with everyone is that it incorporates farmhouse style but in a modern way of using clean lines, no clutter, and bright airy colors.

 *This post contains affiliate links.
 For more details see my full disclosure.

 Let’s break it down by color family.
 Most of the time you will see whites, grays, blues and accent colors in dark tones.

 White paint colors can be just as hard to choose as grays.
 There are so many shades and different undertones that your head will be spinning.
 We are going to discuss two here today that are very popular in farmhouse design.

 Benjamin Moore White Dove

 Benjamin Moore White Dove is a warm white paint color that is great not only on the walls but is very popular for trim and cabinetry.
 It is a very soft color that feels very cozy.

 White Dove has an LRV of 85 which is really high.
 That makes it a very bright paint color so if you need to brighten your home this would be a great option.